-Homburger’s founder Eric Homburger was one of the first lawyers in Switzerland to unite his academic activities with a commercial legal practice.
+Homburger’s founder Eric Homburger was one of the first lawyers in Switzerland to combine his academic activities with a commercial legal practice.
 The firm remains loyal to this model: the majority of its professionals are active in academia and regularly contribute, whether in education or publications, to the development of the law.

 Homburger is a truly independent law firm.
 It works with leading firms in all major jurisdictions and areas of commercial law on a case-by-case basis.
-This allows it to offer the best legal advice to clients.
+This enables it to offer the best legal advice to clients.

-All Homburger professionals are members of at least one of the firm’s practice teams (corporate/M&A, litigation/arbitration, intellectual property/information technology, financial services, competition/regulatory and tax).
-Each practice team is responsible for keeping its professionals at the highest level of education and experience and for contributing to the firm’s legal business development.
+All Homburger professionals are members of at least one of the firm’s main practices (corporate/M&A, litigation/arbitration, intellectual property/information technology, financial services, competition/regulatory and tax).
+Each practice is responsible for keeping its professionals at the highest level of education and experience and for contributing to the firm’s legal business development.
 As a result of this organisation, the firm can meet the requirements of clients – including in highly complex and interdisciplinary constellations – and it is driving solutions involving all key areas of commercial law.

 Our IP/IT practice professionals have represented clients in many landmark IP and IT cases in Switzerland and have advised clients on major IP and IT transactions, including the sale and transfer of IP portfolios, important licensing deals, and IT and business process outsourcing transactions.
-Further, a growing number of IP transactions in the fields of life and health sciences have been supported.
+Further, a growing number of IP transactions in the fields of life sciences and health industry has been supported.
 In general, the IP/IT practice both represents clients in state court litigation, arbitration and administrative proceedings and renders cutting-edge advice on IP and IT transactions and projects.
 Many of the assignments have an international dimension, and the firm is particularly experienced in guiding clients in international litigation and arbitration cases, as well as in multi-jurisdictional IP and IT transactions.

 The IP/IT practice’s other fields of expertise include: